Coomunity Justice: Community Payback Orders

 It must not take away paid work from others.

-The costs of materials are supplied by the beneficiary.
+The costs of materials are generally supplied by the beneficiary.

 If you would like more information about Community Payback or have any ideas of how Unpaid Work might further benefit our community then please email email@example.com or telephone the criminal justice team on 01856 873535.